Irritable Bowel Syndrome – IBS – Homeopathic treatment

 A possible explanation for why acupuncture for IBS works is that needling acupuncture points helps stimulate the nervous system, releasing feel-good chemicals and hormones.
 This may reduce the experience of pain, stress, and other symptoms.

 Acupuncture for IBS is a popular alternative therapy for IBS and other conditions.
-According to researchers at the National Institutes of Health (NIH), it’s proven effective for treating chronic pain.
+According to the National Institutes of Health (NIH), it’s proven effective for treating chronic pain.

 A study shows that acupuncture for IBS may help with abdominal bloating and other IBS symptoms.